 - taking account of the requirements of AASB 13 particularly paragraph 65

-- using the best available information, as at 30 June, on cash flows (e.g. from the management of the administered investment) and other parameters, giving preference to observable or independently derived numbers
+- using the best available information, as at 30 June about cash flows (e.g. from the management of the administered investment entity) and other parameters, giving preference to observable or independently derived numbers

-- calculating the value of administered investments if you don’t have sufficiently reliable and observable information to calculate the value, consider whether another valuation method (such as net assets) should be applied for 2019-20
+- calculating the value of administered investments - if you don’t have sufficiently reliable and observable information to calculate the value, consider whether another valuation method (such as net assets) should be applied

 - documenting your calculations fully, with sufficient supporting information for audit evidence

 - reviewing the calculations after 30 June, for any information that might suggest a different value as at 30 June (i.e. an adjusting event under AASB 110 ).

 Where the valuation is exceptionally unreliable: